Why Smart Snacking Matters

 Prevent overeating at mealtimes

-Provide extra nutrients for people with specific dietary needs or disabilities
+Provide additional nutrients for people with disability or medical needs

-The key is choosing snacks that are high in fibre and protein, low in added sugar, and made from whole, recognisable ingredients.
+When choosing snacks from the supermarket, prioritise options that are high in fibre and protein, low in added sugar, and made from recognisable ingredients.

 🔗 Related reading: 10 foods with hidden sugars you weren’t aware of